Overview of Research

+I am the facility manager at the Institute for Rock Magnetism, Department of Earth and Environmental Sciences, University of Minnesota.
 I am interested in variations of Earth’s magnetic field through geological time, from recent secular variation, to reversals and excursions, to its long term evolution.
-I am especially interested in the determination and quality of palaeomagnetic data.
 Robust directional and palaeointensity data can be used to calculate changes in the full vector behaviour of the geomagnetic field during significant times in Earth’s history and subsequently understand processes that may occur deep within the Earth.

 Some of my research focuses on: